Nanoptera in a Period-2 Toda Chain: Period-2 Toda Lattice

+where we use the notation $[f]_-^+$ to describe the change in a function $f$ as the Stokes curve is crossed from $\theta<0$ to $\theta>0$.
+Therefore, the total exponentially small contribution is given in the $\eps \rightarrow 0$ limit by

-where we include the complex-conjugate contribution.
-Because $R_N(\xi)$ must be $0$ ahead of the solitary wave (i.e., when $\mathrm{Im}(\chi) < 0$), we find that behind the wave front, the exponentially-small contribution is given in $\eps \rightarrow 0$ limit by
+where `c.c.' stands for the complex conjugate.
+Because $R_N(\xi)$ must be $0$ ahead of the solitary wave (i.e., when $\mathrm{Im}(\chi) < 0$), we find that behind the wave front, the exponentially small contribution is given in $\eps \rightarrow 0$ limit by